MobilityData/awesome-transit/README.md

 - [OneBusAway](http://onebusaway.org/) - A Java app that consumes GTFS and GTFS-Realtime (along with [other formats](https://github.com/OneBusAway/onebusaway-application-modules/wiki/Real-Time-Data-Configuration-Guide)) and turns them into an easy to use [REST API](http://developer.onebusaway.org/modules/onebusaway-application-modules/current/api/where/index.html).
 - [TransiTime](http://www.transitime.org) - Java application that can consume raw vehicle positions and generate prediction times in formats such as GTFS-realtime.
 - [pyBikes](https://github.com/eskerda/pybikes) - an API on worldwide bikeshare systems powering [CityBikes](http://api.citybik.es)
-- [tripover](https://github.com/joriswu/tripover/wiki) - A journey planner good at broad searches.
-Like "from Cairns to Perth, depart any day next week".
-Aiming at the longer distance traveller searching for good trip options.
-Used by the [Time & Wheel](http://timeandwheel.com/) webapp.
 - [OpenTripPlanner](http://www.opentripplanner.org/) - An open source platform for multi-modal and multi-agency journey planning, as well as returning information about a multi-modal graph (using data sources such as GTFS and [OpenStreetMap](http://www.openstreetmap.org/)).
 - [Linked Connections](http://linkedconnections.org/) - An open-source, scalable intermodal route planning engine, which allows clients to execute the route planning algorithm (as opposed to the server).
 Uses GTFS data.